-I’m always looking forward to my next planned vacation.
+I’m always looking forward to my next vacation.
 Traveling to a new city and experiencing the local cuisine and culture is exciting.

 Which hotels were impacted?